opsschool/curriculum/shells_101.rst

 - ``^Z``, ``bg``, ``fg``, ``%1/2/3..``, ``jobs``

-For information on ensuring running jobs continue, even when terminal connectivity is lost, see the sections on gnu-screen and Tmux.
+For information on ensuring running jobs continue, even when terminal connectivity is lost, see the sections on :ref:`gnu-screen` and :ref:`tmux`.

 Customizing the Prompt for Fun or Profit
 ----------------------------------------